TriBITSPub/TriBITSWiki/Contributing-to-TriBITS.md

 ## Preferred process for suggesting and making changes to TriBITS

-The following roles are mentioned on the follow process:
+The following roles are mentioned on the process descriptions:
 * **TriBITS Maintainer**: Individual with push rights to the main TriBITS repo (i.e. Ross Bartlett).
 Must review all issues and suggested changes and accept pull-requests.

 * **TriBITS Developer**: Someone who knows how to built TriBITS as a project with its tests, add tests, make acceptable changes, create pull-requests, etc. but can't directly push to the main TriBITS repo branches.
 This might be the Issue Reporter.